wize-wiz/laravel-module-installer/README.md

 The purpose of this package is to allow for easy installation of standalone Modules into the [Laravel Modules](https://github.com/nWidart/laravel-modules) package.
 This package will ensure that your module is installed into the `Modules/` directory instead of `vendor/`.

-You can specify an alternate directory by including a `module-dir` in the extra data in your app `composer.json` file:

-    "extra": {
-        "module-dir": "Custom"
-    }

-You can also specify the exact module name in the package `composer.json` before its publication:

-    "extra": {
-        "module-name": "blog"
-    }

-Here the example target directory is `Modules/Blog` (`ucfirst` for the `module-name` applied).

 ## Installation

 1. Ensure you have the `type` set to `laravel-module` in your module's `composer.json`